 Real Estate Principles and Practices

 Exploration of real estate as a business, with treatment of relevant economic, social, and political factors.
 Study includes relevant federal and Pennsylvania real estate law governing landlord/tenant interests, property management, licensing, brokerage, agency, listing and buyer representations agreements, antitrust, and fair housing.
 Basic concepts of real estate appraisal are covered.
 Relevant procedures and documents are reviewed and analyzed.
 Course work includes legal research component.
 Emphasis on terminology and ethical issues specific to the business of real estate.
-1 Credit (1 Lecture - 0 Lab) Corequisite(s): LAS170.
+1 Credit (1 Lecture) Corequisite(s): LAS170.

 Oil and Gas Law